toitlang/toit/src/README.md

 We also compile with `-fno-rtti`, though this might change at some point.

-We do not allow use of the C++ standard library on the device, for reasons of code size.
+We do not allow use of the C++ standard library on the device, for reasons of code size and because out-of-memory is generally not handled.
 In particular this means no use of `std::string`.

 We make very sparing use of C++ references.
 If used for function arguments they should be const references.
 Use pointers for passing an object that